tdongsi/calendars/README.md

 4. [ISO calendar](http://www.staff.science.uu.nl/~gent0113/calendar/isocalendar.htm), based on Python's `datetime` module.
 5. [Lunisolar calendar](https://en.wikipedia.org/wiki/Lunar_calendar), based on [PyCalCal](http://enrico.spinielli.net/pycalcal/) [module](https://github.com/espinielli/pycalcal).

-Using these utility classes, one can quickly determine, for example, week or month number of a given date with respect to a fiscal or retail calendar.
+Using these utility classes, one can quickly determine, for example, quarter or month number of a given date with respect to, for example, the ISO or retail calendar.
-This module can be helpful since planning in businesses (small or large) is mostly based on fiscal or retail calendars.
+This module can be helpful since planning in businesses (small or large) is mostly based on one of those calendars (fiscal/ISO/retail).

 ## Additional information